natcap/invest.users-guide/source/recreation.rst

 .. math:: y_i = \beta_{0} + \beta_1 x_{i1} + ... + \beta_{p} x_{ip} \text{ for } i = 1 ... n,

 where :math:`x_{ip}` is the coverage of each attribute in each cell or polygon (hereafter called 'cell'), :math:`i`, within an Area of Interest (AOI) containing :math:`n` cells.
 In the absence of empirical data on visitation for :math:`y_i`, we parameterize the model using a crowdsourced measure of visitation: geotagged photographs posted to the website flickr (see :ref:`rec-photos` section for more information).
 Stated again, the InVEST recreation model predicts the spread of person-days of recreation in space.
-It does this using attributes of places, such as natural features (eg parks), built features (eg roads), and human uses (eg industrial activities), among others.
+It does this using attributes of places, such as natural features (eg habitat distributions), built features (eg roads), and human uses (eg industrial activities), among others.

 The tool begins by log-transforming all :math:`y_i` values, by taking the natural log of average photo-user-days per cell + 1.
 Then, a simple linear regression is performed to estimate the effect of each attribute on log-transformed visitation rates across all grid cells within the study region.
 These estimates (the :math:`\beta_{p}` values) can be used for an additional scenario, to predict how future changes to the landscape will alter visitation rate.
-The model uses ordinary least squares regression, performed by the lm function for R (R Core Team 2013).
+The model uses ordinary least squares regression, performed by the linalg.lstsq function in python's numpy library (van der Walt et al. 2011).

 .. _rec-photos:

 Photo User Days
 --------------------

 Since fine-scale data on numbers of visitors is often only collected at a few specific locations in any study region, we assume that current visitation can be approximated by the total number of annual person-days of photographs uploaded to the photo-sharing website `flickr <http://www.flickr.com>`_.
 Many of the photographs in flickr have been assigned to a specific latitude/longitude.
-Using this location, along with the photographer's user name and date that the image was taken, the InVEST tool computes the total annual days that a user took at least one photograph within each cell, then returns to users the average annual number of photo-user-days (PUD_AVG) from 2005-2014 (or a user-defined range within those years).
-PUD_AVG is :math:`y_i` in the equation above.
+Using this location, along with the photographer's user-name and date that the image was taken, the InVEST model counts the total photo-user-days for each grid cell or polygon.
+One photo-user-day at a location is one unique photographer who took at least one photo on a specific day.
+For each cell, the model sums the number of photo-user-days for all days from 2005-2014 (or a user-defined range within those years), and returns the average annual number of photo-user-days (PUD_YR_AVG).
+PUD_YR_AVG is :math:`y_i` in the equation above.

 We have observed that the number of recreators who visit a location annually is related to the number of photographs taken in the same area and uploaded to the flickr database at 836 visitor attractions worldwide (Wood et al. 2013).
-The density of photographs varies spatially, and this has ramifications for the cell-size that can be chosen for analysis (see :ref:`rec-initial-tool`: Cell size).
+The density of photographs varies spatially, and this has ramifications for the cell-size that can be chosen for analysis (see :ref:`rec-data-needs`: Cell size).
 PUD calculations are computed on a remote server on an extensive global dataset curated and maintained by The Natural Capital Project.

 Predictor Variables
 -------------------

 In the regression equation above, photo-user-days are the :math:`y_i` variable and all the :math:`x` variables on the right side are predictor variables.
-These are features in the area of interest that are likely to influence the visitation patterns across space.
+These are features in the Area of Interest that are likely to influence the visitation patterns across space.
+Users may provide any number of predictor variables and the model will compute a regression that estimates :math:`\beta_{p}` values for each predictor. :math:`\beta_{p}` indicates the relationship between a predictor variable and the visitation rate, after accounting for all other predictor variables included in the regression.

 We find that it often helps to consider at least one predictor variable from several main categories: natural capital (eg habitats, lakes), built capital (eg roads, hotels), industrial activities, and access or cost (eg distance to major airport).
 Often, single variables representing each of these categories can explain the majority of variation in photo-user-days.
 This tool allows users to provide predictor variables in GIS formats and to process those layers in a variety of ways (described in the :ref:`rec-data-needs` section).

 Scenario Analysis
 -----------------

 If a regression is computed, the model can optionally estimate visitation rates given a set of modified predictors that represent a future or alternative scenario.
-Scenario predictors should represent the same features that were selected as Predictor Variables, but may represent modified versions of those features (e.g. modified road networks, additional hotel points, altered habitat distrubtions, etc).
+Scenario predictors should represent the same features that were selected as Predictor Variables, but may represent modified versions of those features (e.g. modified road networks, additional hotel points, altered habitat distributions, etc).
 Scenario predictions are made using the regression equation above.
-First, coefficients for each predictor variable are estimated as described in :ref:`rec-how-it-works`.
-Then those coefficients are applied to the values of each predictor that has been modified for a scenario.
+First, coefficients for each predictor variable are estimated as described in :ref:`rec-how-it-works`, then those coefficients are applied to the values of each predictor that has been modified for a scenario.
 See :ref:`rec-data-needs` section for more details on preparing scenario data.

 Limitations and Simplifications
 -------------------------------

 The model does not presuppose that any predictor variable has an effect on visitation.
 Instead, the tool estimates the magnitude of each predictor's effect based on its spatial correspondence with current visitation in the area of interest.
 The values of photo-person-days per cells are taken as a measure of visitation and are regressed against the values of the predictor variables across all cells.
-When a Scenario Predictor Table is provided, the tool uses the beta values computed for the Predictor Table, and applies them to the future scenario predictors.
+When a Scenario Predictor Table is provided, the tool uses the :math:`\beta_{p}` values computed for the Predictor Table, and applies them to the future scenario predictors.
 This step requires the assumption that people's responses to attributes that serve as predictors in the model will not change over time.
-In other words, in the future, people will continue to be attracted to or repelled by the predictors in the same way they are currently.
+In other words, in the future, people will continue to be attracted to, or repelled by, the predictors in the same way they are currently.

 .. _rec-data-needs: